Skip to contents

 info_timing

-Sets timing of interim analyses based on information levels.
+Sets timing of interim analyses based on information fractions.
 Default of 1 produces analyses at equal-spaced increments.
 Otherwise, this is a vector of length k or k-1.
 The values should satisfy 0 < info_timing[1] < info_timing[2] < ... < info_timing[k-1] < info_timing[k]=1.

 alpha_sf